dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Ok point of order: Looking at our code I'm getting a [code smell](https://en.wikipedia.org/wiki/Code_smell).
+OK, point of order: Looking at our code I'm getting a [code smell](https://en.wikipedia.org/wiki/Code_smell).

 > [!TIP]
 > Never ignore code smells (your gut instincts), they will **always** get stronger and harder to fix with time